polarfire-soc/polarfire-soc-discovery-kit-reference-design/readme.md

 | 5   | Out       | LED6          | OR'd with GPIO2 |
 | 6   | Out       | LED7          | OR'd with GPIO2 |

-<a name="pll-placements"></a>
-### PLL Placements

-The CCC PLL is currently locked to the south-west corner of the chip.
-It is strongly recommended not to change this placement as doing so may break compatibility with the dts files located in the [linux4microchip repository](https://github.com/linux4microchip/linux/tree/linux-6.6-mchp/arch/riscv/boot/dts/microchip).

 <a name="programming-the-fpga"></a>
 ## Programming the FPGA